Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 A proposed group of varieties of the Chinese language is the Jin variant.

 There is disagreement among language experts regarding Jin’s status.
 Some connect it to Mandarin.
-While others distinguish it as a closely related but separate language like Min and Yue.
+At the same time, others distinguish it as a closely related but separate language, like Min and Yue.

 About 63 million people speak Jin Chinese in northern China.
 This includes most parts of Shanxi province, central Inner Mongolia, and adjacent parts of Hebei, Henan, and Shaanxi.

-According to the Language Atlas of China, there are 8 subgroups of Jin.
-For example, Bingzhou, Bingzhou, Da-Bao, Wutai, Shangdang, Lüliang, Zhi-Yan, and Han-Yan.
+According to the Language Atlas of China, there are 8 subgroups of Jin, such as Bingzhou, Da-Bao, Wutai, Shangdang, Lüliang, Zhi-Yan, and Han-Yan.

 9. Huizhou (徽语 / 徽語)